Location

 Which submission is used for private LB scoring?

-Over 2 years agoI couldnβt find it anywhere stating this.
+Almost 3 years agoI couldnβt find it anywhere stating this.
 Which of the following statements is true?

 - all submissions to round 2 will be evaluated on private LB and the best score is picked automatically for each participant.